 Dais cotinifolia, the pompon tree or in Afrikaans kannabas, is a shrub or small tree reaching heights from 3 m to 7 m, occasionally in forests more than double that (SA Tree List No. 521).
 Late spring and summer blooming brings masses of pink-mauve flowers that make the tree a garden favourite.

 The leaves are simple, opposite (sometimes sub-opposite or scattered) and often crowded at near stem-tips.
 The leaf-shape is oblong to elliptic or obovate with rounded base and obtusely pointed tip.
 Leaf margins are entire, the slightly raised pale lateral veins and midrib are conspicuous.

-The fruit is a small red-brown nutlet inside the floral tube or hypanthium subtended by the by now woody brown bracts.
+The fruit is a small red-brown nutlet inside the floral tube or hypanthium, subtended by the by now woody brown bracts.

-Traditionally the bark of Dais cotinifolia was stripped for rope making and to weave baskets and mats (Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997; Van Wyk and Gericke, 2000).
+The bark was stripped in the past for making ropes and the weaving of baskets and mats (Coates Palgrave, 2002; Schmidt, et al, 2002; Van Wyk and Van Wyk, 1997; Van Wyk and Gericke, 2000; http://redlist.sanbi.org).